gutierrezge/singularity/README.md

 # Singularity
-This repo is meant to build a docker image with singularity The docker image is based of ubuntu 22.04 and singularity 4.1.1 This project uses files from [Delfi1](https://bitbucket.org/ipc2018-classical/team23/src/ipc-2018-seq-opt/) team from [IPC 2018 competition](https://ipc2018-classical.bitbucket.io/#planners).
+This repo is meant to build a docker image with singularity.

+The docker image is based of ubuntu 22.04 and singularity 4.1.1

+This project uses files from [Delfi1](https://bitbucket.org/ipc2018-classical/team23/src/ipc-2018-seq-opt/) team from [IPC 2018 competition](https://ipc2018-classical.bitbucket.io/#planners).

 This project has been tested in Linux and MacOS system.